An Overview of Costa Rica’s Schools and Education System

 Besides testing your language skills, non-Spanish speaking students also need to obtain their student visa from immigration.

-You can get this process started prior to arriving in country by obtaining a provisional visa from your home country through the consulate.
+You can get this process started prior to arriving Costa Rica by obtaining a provisional visa from your home country through the consulate.

 You can also apply after arriving and having a valid tourist visa.
-You need to remember that a switch in residency status adds a cost of around USD180.
+You need to remember that a switch in residency status adds a cost of around US$200.

 The necessary paperwork that you must have for a visa and school enrollment involve the following: